the-blackhall-projects/reverse-polish-calculator/README.md

 - Code conforms to PEP8 standards.
 - OOP has been used where appropriate to represent stack class.

+## Design goals:

+Build an educative site allowing the user to enter Reverse Polish expressions, have the results displayed to them, and provide helpful errors in cases of invalid input.

+The design goal has been met.

 ## Testing.
 - Code was passed through a PEP8 linter.